Capstone-2023-2024/cares-web-frontend/README.md

 # Changelog:

+- removed unnecessary components in development
 - `student` and `mayor` flow done.

 # Issues:

-- `student`'s new complaint UI is not reflected in Complaint box, check line 429
+- `student`'s new complaint UI is not reflected in Complaint box, check line 440